-Responsibilities of Registered Charities
+Responsibilities of registered charities

-Follow your constitution
+Follow your governing document

-You have to operate within your charity’s constitution or Trust Deed.
+You have to operate within your charity’s constitution or trust deed.
 This means keeping to the agreed aims of your organisation, and sticking to the rules you agreed about how your organisation is run.

 You must keep your accounts for at least 6 years after their date.
 This means all the records – bank statements, receipts, cheque books – not just a summary of the account.

-Register of Trustees (for CIOs)
+Register of trustees

-- The name, and any former names, of each trustee plus their correspondence addresses
+- The name, and any former names, of each trustee plus their correspondence addresses.

-- The date they became a trustee, and the date they stopped being a trustee
+- The date they became a trustee, and the date they stopped being a trustee.

 Unincorporated charities do not have to keep a register of their trustees, but it’s useful to have this information for your own records.